NUWC Division Newport discusses building partnerships with RI commerce officials, industry representatives

 |0

-This work, NUWC Division Newport discusses building partnerships with RI commerce officials, industry representatives [Image 2 of 2], by David Stoehr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NUWC Division Newport discusses building partnerships with RI commerce officials, industry representatives, by Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NUWC Division Newport discusses building partnerships with RI commerce officials, industry representatives